tobyweed/MobileLighting/README.md

     * Try restarting both apps, but launching ML iOS _before_ ML Mac.
     * Sometimes, the connection between ML Mac and ML iOS drops unexpectedly.
 The "solution" is to try the same steps listed directly above.

-    **Update:** As of June 2019, the two apps have been communicating by connecting to local wifi network **RobotLab** in the robot lab.
+    **Note, 06/19:** The two apps have been communicating by connecting to local wifi network **RobotLab** in the robot lab.
 This works fine.
 The trouble with the **MiddleburyCollege** network appears to have been some authorization caveat.

 ### Communication Between ML Mac and ML Robot Control
 The main program, ML Mac, communicates with the robot via a server running Rosvita (robot control software).
 This is necessarily on a different machine, as Rosvita only runs on Ubuntu.